Learning Self-Consistency for Deepfake Detection: Experiments

 \section{Experiments}

-We evaluated the performance of our approach (PCL + I2G) against multiple state-of-the-art methods on seven publicly-available datasets.
-First, we showed that our model is able to achieve convincing performance under the in-dataset setting, where training and testing are conducted on the same dataset.
-To demonstrate that PCL has superior generalization ability, we conducted cross-dataset evaluation by training the model with only I2G-augmented real videos and testing on unseen datasets.
-The ablation studies explored the contribution of each component in our model, such as the effect of PCL and I2G.
+We evaluated the performance of our approach (\ourModelAbbr~+ \ourGeneratorAbbr) against multiple state-of-the-art methods on seven publicly-available datasets.
+First, we showed that our model achieves convincing performance under the in-dataset setting, where training and testing are conducted on the same dataset.
+To demonstrate the superior generalization ability of our model, we conducted the cross-dataset evaluation by training the model with only \ourGeneratorAbbr-augmented real videos and testing on unseen datasets.
+The ablation studies explored the contribution of each component in our model, such as the effect of \ourModelAbbr~and \ourGeneratorAbbr.